Sustainable Development Goals

 Global trends

-The chart below shows the latest available data (mainly from 2019/2020/2021) on developing countries' share of voting rights and membership in different international organisations.
+The chart below shows the latest available data on developing countries’ share of voting rights and membership in different international organisations.

 The largest discrepancies between membership share and voting rights are found in the International Bank for Reconstruction and Development (part of the World Bank), the International Monetary Fund (IMF) and the International Finance Cooperation (IFC).